Skip to content

 Nominees: All 6 finalists receive a "British Cræft" medal.

-All shortlisted finalists are profiled by Nation of Artisans through high-quality editorial, film, and an exhibition.
+All shortlisted finalists are to be launched into the world by Nation of Artisans through film, editorial, and an exhibition.

 These projects demonstrate the spirit we're looking for: ingenious innovations that use advanced technology to extend deep craft traditions into practical applications.
 We want to see more things like this.